taro8383/optimo-workforce/DEPLOYMENT_GUIDE.md

 1. Open Command Prompt or PowerShell
 2. Run: `deploy.bat`
 3. The script will:
+   - Fix all asset paths to use `/optimo-workforce/` base path
    - Build the project with `/optimo-workforce/` base path
    - Copy 404.html to dist
+   - Copy GitHub Pages manifest (with `/optimo-workforce/` paths)
    - Deploy to gh-pages branch

 #### Option 2: Using Unix/Linux/Mac (deploy.sh)
 1. Make the script executable: `chmod +x deploy.sh`
 2. Run: `./deploy.sh`
 3. The script will:
+   - Fix all asset paths to use `/optimo-workforce/` base path
    - Build the project with `/optimo-workforce/` base path
    - Copy 404.html to dist
+   - Copy GitHub Pages manifest (with `/optimo-workforce/` paths)
    - Deploy to gh-pages branch

 ### For Custom Domain (optimoworkforce.com)